 - (b) Subordinated bonds do not have specific guarantees.
 In June 2012, the Bank issued the Eighth Issue of the First Program of Subordinated Bonds.
-These bonds have maturities in June 2022 and their agreed annual interest rate is 6.91 percent.
+These bonds have maturity in June 2022 and their agreed annual interest rate is 6.91 percent.
 According to SBS regulations, this issuance qualifies as Tier 2 regulatory equity. - (c) As indicated in Note 11(b), Peruvian financial entities are prohibited from pledging their properties.
-Properties acquired in connection with leasing operations that are funded through the issuance of leasing bonds are regarded as a guarantee of the related bonds. - (d) In June 2008, IBK DPR Securitizadora (a special-purpose entity domiciled in Bermuda and consolidated by Intercorp) issued negotiable long-term notes for US\$200,000,000 equivalent to approximately S/.200,683,000 and S/.223,578,000 net of transaction cost and capital repayments as of June 30, 2013 and December 31, 2012, respectively.
+Properties acquired in connection with leasing operations that are funded through the issuance of leasing bonds are regarded as a guarantee of the related bonds. - (d) In June 2008, IBK DPR Securitizadora (a special-purpose entity domiciled in Bermuda and consolidated by Intercorp) issued negotiable long-term notes for US\$200,000,000 equivalent to approximately S/.159,065,000 and S/.223,578,000 net of transaction cost and capital repayments as of December 31, 2013 and 2012, respectively.
 The notes were disbursed into two tranches, US\$60,000,000 and US\$140,000,000, with maturities in 2014 and 2015, respectively; they accrue interest at the 3-month Libor rate plus a margin.
+The loan has no specific guarantees or conditions for its use and was obtained through IBK DPR Securitizadora, a special purpose entity domiciled in Bermuda and consolidated by IFS.

-The notes issued are guaranteed by remittances received by the Bank through SWIFT transfers; said remittances are subsequently transferred by the Bank to IBK DPR Securitizadora as received.
-The issuance of these notes has standard clauses on meeting financial ratios and other administrative matters which, in Management's opinion, do not affect the Bank's operation and are being met.
+During the same month, IBK DPR Securitizadora issued negotiable long-term notes for the same two tranches, amounts and maturities, accruing interests at the 3-month Libor rate plus a margin.
+These notes are guaranteed by remittances received by the Bank through SWIFT transfers, by which they are transferred by the Bank to IBK DPR Securitizadora upon received.
+The issuance of these notes has standards clauses on meeting financial ratios and other administrative matters which, in Management's opinion, are being met and do not affect the Bank's operation.

 In order to hedge the variable rate component of these transactions, the Bank has entered into two interest-rate swap agreements, with notional amounts of US\$60,000,000 and US\$140,000,000, respectively, by which it receives the 3-month Libor rate and pays an annual fixed rate of 3.70 and 3.75 percent, respectively, starting in March 2009.
-The swaps' payment schedules are identical to those of the loan, and the Bank has recorded these derivatives as cash-flow hedges;see Note 22.
+The swaps' payment schedules are identical to those of the loan, and the Bank has recorded these derivatives as cash-flow hedges.

-(e) In June 2009, IBK DPR Securitizadora issued long-term negotiable notes for US\$121,200,000, equivalent to approximately S/.227,778,000 and S/.233,469,000, net of transaction cost and capital repayments, as of June 30, 2013 and December 31, 2012, respectively, with maturity in 2016; they accrue interest at the 3-month Libor rate plus a margin.
-The notes issued areguaranteed by remittances received by the Bank through SWIFT transfers; said remittances are subsequently transferred by the Bank to IBK DPR Securitizadora as received.
-The issuance of these notes has standard clauses on meeting financial ratios and other administrative matters which, in Management's opinion, do not affect the Bank's operation and are being met.
+(e) In June 2009, IBK DPR Securitizadora issued long-term negotiable notes for US\$121,200,000, equivalent to approximately S/.223,161,000 and S/.233,469,000, net of transaction cost and capital repayments, as of December 31, 2013 and 2012, respectively, with maturity in 2016; they accrue interest at the 3-month Libor rate plus a margin.
+The loan has no specific guarantees or conditions for its use and was obtained through IBK DPR Securitizadora, a special purpose entity domiciled in Bermuda and consolidated by IFS.

+During the same month, IBK DPR Securitizadora issued negotiable long-term notes for the same amount and maturity, accruing interests at the 3-month Libor rate plus a margin.
+These notes are guaranteed by remittances received by the Bank through SWIFT transfers, by which they are transferred by the Bank to IBK DPR Securitizadora upon received.
+The issuance of these notes has standards clauses on meeting financial ratios and other administrative matters which, in Management's opinion, are being met and do not affect the Bank's operation.